Tips on Moving with Family from NZ to Australia [July 2025 Update]

 Little ones can be talked through the whole process at an age-appropriate level.
 You can even point out any moving vans that you see on the roads, helping to familiarise them before the van pulls up outside your house.

 When it’s time to get packing, you can also let your children pack their own rooms, giving them a job to help them feel involved.
-This can take a little longer than usual, and may not be done exactly how you’d like it to be, especially with younger children, but the benefits far outweigh the pitfalls.

 In-Flight Entertainment